 of two parts: the keyword

-we augment a class interface with a member function operator=
+we augment a class interface with a member function operator=, then that

 operator is redefined for the class, which prevents the default operator